-Your post-operative dressing has three layers you need to understand in order to properly care for your knee for the two weeks following surgery.
-Your arthroscopic portals were closed with a single stitch, which were covered with small white tapes called Steri-Strips.
-Your Steri-Strips should be left in place until 10 to 12 days after surgery.
-Your stitches will be removed.
+Your post-operative dressing has three layers you need to understand in order to properly care for your wrist for the two weeks following surgery.
+Your two arthroscopic incisions were closed with a single stitch, which were covered with small white tapes called Steri-Strips.
+Your Steri-Strips should be left in place until your sutures are removed 10 to 12 days after surgery.

-The second layer is a large white fluffy dressing that is loosely wrapped around your knee.
-Since arthroscopy is performed with water, this second layer can absorb some water that will leak from your knee for the first couple hours after surgery.
+The second layer is a large white fluffy dressing that is loosely wrapped around your wrist.
+Since arthroscopy is performed with water, this second layer can absorb some water that will leak from your wrist for the first couple hours after surgery.
 Occasionally, there will also be a small amount of blood mixed with this water, which is nothing to worry about.
-The third and final layer is a long ace wrap that was wrapped around your leg from the foot up to your thigh.
-We wrap the whole leg, not just the knee, so that the ace wrap does not act like a tourniquet causing the lower leg to swell.
+The third and final layer is a long ace wrap that was wrapped around your hand and wrist.
+We wrap the whole arm, not just the wrist, so that the ace wrap does not act like a tourniquet causing the hand to swell.

-While you can remove the white fluffy dressing the day after surgery, you should use the ace wrap for at least a few days after surgery, or as long as your leg or knee has some swelling.
+While you can remove the white fluffy dressing the day after surgery, you should use the ace wrap for at least a few days after surgery, or as long as your arm or wrist has some swelling.